gcwiley/my-book-app/TO-DO-LIST.md

 5. test delete dialog model in testing folder

-6. change app icon to book icon

-7. Add About this App Page
+7. Add About Information to the About Page